zerotume/psywar-study-analysis-and-mitigate/README.md

 ## Q&A

-Q: How do I cite the contents here?
+Q: How do I - personal or non-profit - cite the contents here?

 A: Well ...
 No need to ask, just use it.
 Attribution is cool, but I won't cry if you forget lol.